Shubh1721/Puzzle-Master-Game/README.md

 # Puzzle-Master-Game
-This game is made using c-programming language.
+This game was made using c-programming language.
 This can be played using arrow keys.